 You study at Essex Business School (EBS), the largest department at the University of Essex, at our Southend Campus.
-We are a business school with an international outlook, with over 100 doctoral students from more than 40 nationalities.
-Essex is proud to be ranked 25th in the UK for research quality (TGUG 2018).
+We are a business school with an international outlook.
+Our doctoral students join us from all over the world and we are committed to the UN Principles for Responsible Management Education (PRME).

 We encourage you to develop connections with practitioners and policy makers and draw on these insights to develop new approaches to the study of entrepreneurship and innovation.
-We also offer you opportunities to work alongside social enterprises, such as The Big Issue, to inform your doctoral research.
+We also offer you opportunities to work alongside social enterprises to inform your doctoral research.

 You work with two supervisors during your studies.
-They provide guidance and support to help you achieve your individual research goals, help you develop your research topic and create your personalised training plan.
-You meet with your supervisors at least once a month and are usually required to submit work beforehand to gain feedback in these meetings.
-Twice a year, you attend a supervisory board meeting to discuss your progress and agree your plans for the next six months.
+They provide guidance and support to help you achieve your individual research goals, develop your research topic and create a personalised training plan.
+You meet with your supervisors at least once a month and are usually required to submit work in advance for feedback.
+Twice a year, you have a supervisory board meeting to discuss your progress and agree your plans for the next six months.

 As well as supporting you to complete your thesis, your supervisors can help you to plan your career development.
 Our academics often co-author publications with doctoral students and can help you to develop the transferable skills needed for the jobs market.

 Take a look at our staff pages to find out more about our areas of supervision.

 This PhD is based at our Southend Campus, just 40 minutes from London and in the heart of the Thames Gateway - one of the Government’s priority areas for economic growth, it is a fitting location for entrepreneurial study.
 Essex has the highest number of small and medium-sized enterprises (SMEs) in the UK, meaning you are ideally located for networking, launching a business or gaining inspiration to take back home.